SongSeungHyeon01/SongSeungHyeon01.github.io/_posts/word list.md

 [ + (that) ] The guerrillas vowed (that) they would overthrow the government.
 [ + to infinitive ] After the awful meals we had last Christmas, I vowed to do more of the cooking myself.

-available - (adjective) able to be obtained, used, or reached:
+available - (adjective) able to be bought or used:
-Her new book is available in bookstores all across America.
+Is this dress available in a larger size?
+Our autumn catalogue is now available from our usual stockists.

 obtain (GET) - (verb) to get something, especially by asking for it, buying it, working for it, or producing it from something else: to obtain permission